The translation of this document is outdated.

 relation to the updating of the information;

-4) in compliance with rules of fair practice of the industry
+4) in compliance with the rules of fair practice of the

-does not interfere with the lawful use of technology to obtain
+industry does not interfere with the lawful use of technology to

-data on the use of the information; and
+obtain data on the use of the information;

-5) acts expeditiously to remove or to disable access to the
+5) immediately acts to remove or to disable access to the

 information it has stored upon obtaining actual knowledge of the